angelina-sjw/Math-148-Project/README.md

 ### Overview

-- **Data Download & Preparation:**
-  - **Download Data:** Obtain the Yelp Open Dataset from [Yelp Open Dataset](https://business.yelp.com/data/resources/open-dataset/).
-  - **Preprocessing:** Use the script in `utils/loading.py` to convert raw JSON files into a cleaned CSV format.
+- **Data Download & Preparation:** Use the script in `utils/loading.py` to convert raw JSON files into a cleaned CSV format.
 This script also handles linking reviews with business and user profiles.

 - **Feature Extraction:**
   - **Sentiment Analysis:** Compute sentiment polarity using TextBlob.